williamtong/TILDA_defect_classification/README.md

 <h2>MODEL OVERVIEW</h2>

 The images are 64x64 pixels.
 We employ a segmented approach.
-First we use a 2-class CNN model to detect the defects.
-Then we employ a 4-class model to identify the defects.
+First we use a 2-class CNN model to <i>detect</i> the defects.
+Then we employ a 4-class model to <i>identify</i> the defects.
 Both models have a very similar architecture.
-In both models, I employed a CNN network of 3 convolutional blocks, followed by a flattening, fully connected layer, and a finally softmax output layer.
+In each, I employed a CNN network of 3 convolutional blocks, followed by a flattening, fully connected layer, and a finally softmax output layer.
 The only difference between the two models is the final softmax layer.

 1. We experimented with four (4) convolutional kernel sizes: 3x3, 5x5, 7x7, and 9x9.
 (Note previous we employed kernels with _even_ number sizes.)
 However, I have learned since then that even kernel sizes lead to problems when you desire the output to have the same size as the input. see [link](https://medium.com/geekculture/why-is-odd-sized-kernel-preferred-over-even-sized-kernel-a767e47b1d77)
 2. Each convolutional block starts with 8 or 16 conv. kernels.
-3. They are successively doubled to 8x2<sup>n</sup> or 16x2<sup>n</sup> in the following blocks.
+3. They are successively doubled to 8x2<sup>n</sup> or 16x2<sup>n</sup> in the subsequent blocks.
-4. After batch normalization, a 0.1 dropout layer is applied.
+4. After each batch normalization layer, a 0.1 dropout layer is applied for regularization.
 5. Each block ends with a 2x2 maxpooling layer.
 6. The final output block is quite generic.
-The size of the fully connected layer is ¼ of the number of conv. kernels in the last conv. block.
+The size of the fully connected layer is about ¼ of the number of conv. kernels in the last conv. block.
 The softmax layer becomes a sigmoid layer when the number of classes = 2.
 7. An evaluation data set (~10%) was used as the evaluation data set to monitor the progress of the model for _early stopping_.
 8. We employed the [Adams optimizer](https://www.geeksforgeeks.org/adam-optimizer), which adapts the learning rates for each feature by incorporating both momentum and the first and second moments of the gradient.